gardener/gardener/docs/proposals/31-inplace-node-update.md

 - **Locally attached storage**: Physical machines often have locally attached disks, which cannot be easily moved or re-attached to other machines, unlike network-attached volumes in virtual environments.
 - **Limited interchangeability**: Physical machines are typically larger in size, fewer in number, and not as easily replaced or repurposed as virtual machines, making their replacement more challenging.

+In addition, this process also presents challenges for **virtual machines**, e.g. if the virtual machine type is scarce (in general or because of an ongoing capacity crunch) or if certain scarce resources are connected/attached, e.g. GPUs that may not be available for additional or even replaced machines once released (as other customers are waiting for them).
-To address this, we aim to support new update strategies that do not require the deletion and recreation of nodes when the Kubernetes minor version and/or machine image version is updated, reducing the need for node replacement—especially in environments with limited physical resources.
+To address this, we aim to support new update strategies that do not require the deletion and recreation of nodes, reducing the need for node replacement, especially in environments with limited physical resources.
 Additionally, there are scenarios where users want control over node updates, allowing them to select specific nodes to be updated.
-Our goal is to support a new way to update these dependencies that avoids node deletion and recreation, while also giving users the flexibility to manage updates on particular nodes.
+Our goal is to support a new way to update these dependencies that avoids node deletion and recreation, while also giving users the flexibility to orchestrate (=trigger) updates themselves as they see fit, e.g. after executing custom pre-update checks.

 ### Goals

-- Provide functionality to update the nodes in-place for Kubernetes minor versions and Machine image versions.
+- Provide functionality to support updating nodes in-place for specific rolling update triggers, including:
+  - `.spec.kubernetes.version` or `.spec.provider.workers[].kubernetes.version`
+  - `.spec.provider.workers[].machine.image.version`
+  - `.status.credentials.rotation.{certificateAuthorities,serviceAccountKey}.lastInitiationTime`
+  - `.spec.kubernetes.kubelet.{kubeReserved,systemReserved,evictionHard,cpuManagerPolicy}` or `.spec.provider.workers[].kubernetes.kubelet.{kubeReserved,systemReserved,evictionHard,cpuManagerPolicy}`
+- Disallow any other update triggers with validation when the strategy is set to an in-place strategy.
-- Two strategies for in-place - `InPlaceUpdate` and `InplaceUpdateOnLabel`.
+- Provide two strategies for in-place - `AutoInPlaceUpdate` and `ManualInPlaceUpdate`.
+The former will be orchestrated by the `machine-controller-manager` and the latter by the users themselves.
-- Maximize re-use of the existing functionality from `machine-controller-manager` and [`gardener-node-agent`](https://github.com/gardener/gardener/blob/master/docs/concepts/node-agent.md).
+- Switching between `AutoInPlaceUpdate` and `ManualInPlaceUpdate` strategies.

 ### Non-Goals

 - Provide a way to schedule the pods on the same node after the in-place update.
-- Downgrading of Kubernetes/Machine image version after successful update.
+- Downgrading of Kubernetes/machine image version after successful update.
 - Switching between in-place and rolling update strategies.
 - Provide an update strategy without draining the node.
 - Provide in-place updates only for the Kubernetes version in worker pools where the OS does not support in-place updates.
+- Provide in-place updates for any rolling update trigger other than the ones mentioned in the [Goals](#goals).

 ## Proposal

-In short, Gardener should support new update strategies that do not require deleting and recreating the node when the Kubernetes minor or Machine image version is updated.
+In short, Gardener should support new update strategies that do not require deleting and recreating the node when:

+1. Kubernetes minor version is updated
+2. Machine image version is updated
+3. Certificate Authority (CA) rotation or ServiceAccount signing key rotation is triggered
+4. Relevant Kubelet configuration is modified.

 ### Approach

 The `machine-controller-manager` and `gardener-node-agent` components will be used to perform in-place updates. `machine-controller-manager` will provide an interface that prepares the machine/node for an update.
-This interface can be used by other components to determine if a node is ready for an update, allowing the other component to perform the update on the node and then notify the `machine-controller-manager` that the node has been successfully updated. _In the case of Gardener, this component will be the `gardener-node-agent`._
+This interface can be used by other components to determine if a node is ready for an update, allowing the other component to perform the update on the node and then notify the `machine-controller-manager` that the node is successfully updated. _In the case of Gardener, this component will be the `gardener-node-agent`._

 This design was chosen to leverage the `machine-controller-manager`'s node rollout orchestration functionality while ensuring that it remains a standalone component.